W Motors Lykan HyperSport

 The Lykan HyperSport is a limited-production sports car manufactured by W Motors, a United Arab Emirates-based company, founded in 2012 in Lebanon with the collaboration of Lebanese and Italian engineers.
 It is the first sports car to be designed indigenously in the Middle East; however, the bodywork, chassis and engine were all produced in Germany and assembled in Italy.

 The production of the car was limited to a total of seven units.
 The first pre-production Lykan HyperSport was unveiled to the public at the Qatar Motor Show in February 2013.

 Pricing and sales

 At USD3.4 million, the Lykan HyperSport was the third most expensive production car at the time of its production.
 The HyperSport is the first car to have headlights with embedded jewels; they contain titanium LED blades with 440 platinum diamonds (15cts); although buyers had a selection of rubies, diamonds, yellow diamonds, and sapphires to be integrated into the vehicle's headlights at purchase based on the colour choice.
 The car also uses a holographic display system on the centre console with interactive motion features, as well as gold stitching on the seats.
 In June 2015, the Abu Dhabi Police purchased a Lykan HyperSport.

 Specifications

 Exterior

-The HyperSport features rear hinged, upward opening doors which W Motors describes as patented "reverse dihedral doors".
+The Lykan HyperSport features rear hinged, upward opening doors which W Motors describes as patented "reverse dihedral doors".